 Japanese lantern-shaped fruits mature to golden-orange and are up to fifty times hotter than jalapenos.
 A great addition to salads and dips - but it should always be used with caution and handled with care.
 Needs a long season to mature.
 Very prolific.
 Germination can be erratic, unless provided warm soil.

 Organically grown.
-Compact, 2 foot plants set fruit in relatively cool conditions, making them a good choice for cold climates or earlier crops.
-Moderately spicy, 2 to 3 inch peppers with thick walls are great for eating fresh, grilling, or making salsa.
+Compact, 2 ft. plants set fruit in relatively cool conditions, making them a good choice for cold climates or earlier crops.
+Moderately spicy, 2 to 3 in. peppers with thick walls are great for eating fresh, grilling, or making salsa.

-Start indoors in cell packs or flats, 8 weeks before the last anticipated frost.
+Sow hot pepper seeds indoors in cell packs or flats, 8 weeks before the last anticipated frost.
 At 70-90°F., germination is in 8-25 days.
-When the soil has warmed to at least 60°F., transplant into the garden 18-24 inches apart.
+When the soil has warmed to at least 60°F., transplant into the garden 18-24 in. apart.